h4xx00r/deepdork/README.md

 ## [Visit DeepDork](https://w0lf403.github.io/deepdork/)

 ## 🔍 Introduction
 **DeepDork** is a powerful reconnaissance tool designed for **Google dorking & GitHub dorking** for security researchers, penetration testers, and ethical hackers.
-DeepDork uses search engine like Google and Github for sensitive information gathering, making it effortless to uncover sensitive data and code leaks.
+DeepDork uses search engine like Google and Github for information gathering, making it effortless to uncover sensitive data and code leaks.

 ## ⚡ Summary
 - **Web-Based Platform** – Access DeepDork through a fully functional website.